Information regarding current scams relating to the current pandemic which local residents should be aware of.

 A Council Tax email appearing to originate from the Government advising of a refund being due is being sent to residents, it's important to remember that like West Dunbartonshire Council, HMRC would never send this information to you in an email.
 An update on current and ongoing scams that HMRC are aware of can be found on their dedicated page.

 Scammers are known to be contacting residents by text message advising that if you have a child who is in receipt of free school meals you are entitled to assistance, in order to receive that assistance they are asking that you provide your bank details.
 It is vitally important that you do not hand over your bank details.
 If you are in a position where your child is entitled to free school meals and you are not receiving assistance then you should contact your school hub.
-Information relating to this was provided by letter to parents and carers which can be found on the Education and Learning pages.

 Fines for leaving home without a reasonable excuse whilst we are in this emergency situation will not be levied by text message, any text message you receive advising of a fine is a scam and payment should not be made.
 Law enforcement or Government agencies would not ask for payment by this means.